St. Mary’s Parish Church

 St. Mary's Church in background on sunny evening against blue sky with clouds and with leaning gravestones in foregound

-The current, smaller benefice is made up of six parishes, St Mary’s Walsham-le-Willows, St. Margaret’s Westhorpe, St. Bartholomew’s Finningham, St. Mary’s Badwell Ash and St. Mary’s Langham and St. Margaret’s Wattisfield.
+Part of a Benefice made up of six parishes, St Mary’s Walsham-le-Willows, St. Margaret’s Westhorpe, St. Bartholomew’s Finningham, St. Mary’s Badwell Ash, St. Mary’s Langham and St. Margaret’s Wattisfield.

 All six congregations regularly share services together.
 These are usually early Sunday morning in St Catherine’s Chapel (St. Mary’s, Walsham-le-Willows), on Wednesday mornings (touring different churches in the benefice) and about every three weeks on a Sunday morning at half-past ten.
 You can find the dates the web site A Church Near You.